While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 - Don’t cut your customers off from live agents—they should be able to contact a live agent, preferably right from your self-service resource.

-- Try to cover as many common issues as you can identify.
+- Try to address as many common issues as you can.

 - Regularly review and update self-service content.